Ron Koppelberger

 Ambitious Sashay

 Anticipating the hour of promise and wedded victory, she acknowledged the passing seconds and the breath of a momentary pause.
 Prudence Array prayed in abeyance to the passing rhythm of her heart, her exhalations, “ I must be patient.” she whispered to the empty chair.
 Shifting in her seat the silk shirt clung to her bossom in a provocative curve of definition.
+She touched the corner of her slightly down turned lips and thought.
+The phantom sanity of a dream, the substance of a real spirit, was it worth the wait, would her careful patience reward her with the treasures of a sated heart she pondered.

 The clock on the wall read eleven fifty-five, exactly five minutes to midnight.
 Prudence adjusted the hem of her skirt and sighed.
 The day had been spent fervently endeavoring and preparing, a touch of cinnamon and a daisy in stew pots of ripe wine.
 She had sipped the concoction with thirsty desire and expectant drama.
 The potion and the essence of magic desires, the potion had to work, work for her and in gentle passions cured.